top of page

 In addition to providing basic personal and professional information, applicants are required to respond to the following essay questions (up to 500 words each):

-3. Please describe how participation in this seminar will directly impact your teaching, curriculum, and/or research.
-What specific projects, courses, or activities do you envision resulting from the seminar?
-More broadly, how might the experience positively impact your students, colleagues, institution, and/or community?
+3. Outline a proposal for your post-seminar project, describing how participation in this seminar will directly impact your teaching, curriculum, and/or research.
+Specify the projects, courses, or activities you envision resulting from the seminar.
+Furthermore, discuss how your OFDS experience might be multiplied for the benefit of your students, colleagues, institution, and/or community.

-4. Please discuss an occasion or time when you were confronted with attitudes, perspectives, values, or behaviors different from your own.
-How did you respond and what did you learn about yourself and your attitudes from the experience?
+4. Share a specific occasion when you encountered attitudes, perspectives, values, or behaviors different from your own.
+Explain your response and reflect on what you learned about yourself and your attitudes from the experience.

 In addition, applicants are required to: